5k5000/CLdetection2023/README.md

 ## Acknowledgement
-We would like to thank Hongyuan Zhang et al. for providing well-established [baselines](https://github.com/szuboy/CL-Detection2023) and his altruistic service for the contest.
+We would like to thank the [MICCAI CLDetection2023 organizers](https://cl-detection2023.grand-challenge.org/) for providing well-established [baselines](https://github.com/szuboy/CL-Detection2023) and their altruistic service for the contest.
 We appreciate all the contributors of the [MMPose](https://github.com/open-mmlab/mmpose) Package.
+We thank the authors of [SRPose](https://github.com/haonanwang0522/SRPose) for making their code public.